See What Visitors Do, Not What You Assumed

 The Challenge

-An ecommerce brand running paid campaigns to a product landing page was converting at 1.4%.
+An e-commerce brand running paid campaigns to a product landing page was converting at 1.4%.

 The Discovery